As the old adage goes, waste not, want not! This food waste cooking class looks at how we can reduce food waste and at the same time, save money.

 We conducted a survey to find out exactly which ingredients people end up throwing away on a regular basis.
-Using the findings from our survey, we devised this class to provide inspiration on how to re-purpose these ingredients to produce tasty food that you want to eat.
+Using the findings from our survey, we devised this food waste cooking class to provide inspiration on how to re-purpose these ingredients to produce tasty food that you want to eat.
 In the same way that we learnt how to recycle, this class is aimed at showing how easy it is to avoid food waste and, at the same time, learn how to use food so that as little as possible of it is wasted.

 At the end of the class you will sit down to enjoy a delicious meal that you have made from food that would otherwise have been wasted, accompanied by a glass of wine.

-You will learn to make:
+In this food waste cooking class, you will learn to make:

 - grilled lettuce with leftover herb dressing